scality/Zenko-RFCs/utapi/DESIGN.md

 `label` names to index.
 Each provided `label` creates a "level" of metrics and a checkpoint will be created for each unique `label` name/value pair encountered.
-Starting at the end timestamp a previously created master checkpoint is search for, it's timestamp will be used for the start of the checkpointed ranged.
+Starting at the end timestamp a previously created master checkpoint is search for, its timestamp will be used for the start of the checkpointed range.
 If no previous master checkpoint is found a timestamp of `0` is used, causing all events to be scanned.
 Events during the calculated time range are retrieved and iterated over.
 If any of the specified `labels` are seen the event's values are taken and summed with any previous values